 “Very well,” said Miregard.
-Miregard turned went out through a door and when he returned there was an axe wielder with him.
+Miregard turned went out a door.
+He returned with an axe wielder.

 Banyon took off a glove.
-A crate was dropped in front of Flotsom.
+The crate dropped in front of Flotsom.
 The axe-wielder forced Flotsom to his knees and his head on the box.
-Banyon approached and held Flotsom’s hand.
+He approached and held Flotsom’s hand.

 “Get away from him,” Miregard said.